jthevos/Chrome-Memory-Manager/README.md

 An if statement detects that a process is a tab through the process.type == "renderer" condition.
 If true, I call my constructor for the tab Object and pass it in the relevant parameters.
 A global array is declared to house these objects.
 The constructor pushes the derived Object to the global array on every call.

-Once I have a complete 1D array of Objects, I can then sort the Objects based on their respective allocated memory attribute (Tabs[i].allocd_mem).
+Once I have a complete one-dimensional array of Objects, I can then sort the Objects based on their respective allocated memory attribute (Tabs[i].allocd_mem).
 Once sorted, I can generate the HTML for popup.html.
 Buttons will be added under the li's for removing the tab.

 Note:
 - in order to debug this, right click the broswer-action icon and select "inspect popup".
 Extensions use a